CCI-MOC/documentation/docs/source/Troubleshooting-SSH-login.md

 (Make sure to use `>>` and not `>` or else you will overwrite the other key instead of just appending yours).

-***

-#### <a name="permissions"></a>SSH File Permissions
+### SSH File Permissions
 OpenStack sets the permissions automatically when it launches a new VM, so if you are trying to log into a newly spawned VM, this isn't the problem.

-However, if people have been editing .ssh/authorized keys, they might have accidentally changed something.
+However, if people have been editing `.ssh/authorized keys`, they might have accidentally changed something.

 You need to make sure that the permissions on .ssh are 700, which looks like `drwx------`: